TardifLab/Weighted-SC-Networks/README.md

 Note: The entire `micapipe` library is included, however!

-**only the functions included in the processing order below were actually used i.e. debugged**.
+**only the functions included in the processing order below were actually used i.e. some debugging may be necessary for the others**.

 In particular, `01_proc-struc_freesurfer.sh`, `02_proc-rsfmri.sh` & `03_FC.py` were not run, but will be necessary for structure-function investigations.